mthansen/website/content/eventtrue/berkeley/index.md

 #   postcode: '94305'
 #   country: United States

-summary: This workshop, hosted by UC Berkeley and LBNL, brings together researchers in multi-particle reactions to advance understanding of quantum chromodynamics (QCD) and test the Standard Model.
+summary: This workshop, hosted by UC Berkeley and LBNL, brings together researchers in multi-particle reactions to advance our understanding of quantum chromodynamics and the standard model of particle physics.

 # Talk start and end times.